 No corporate matters or action will be submitted in the Meeting that may call for the exercise of the Right of Appraisal under Title X of Republic Act No. 11232 or the "Revised Corporation Code of the Philippines" ("Revised Corporation Code").

-Any shareholder of the Company shall have the right to dissent and demand payment of the fair value of his shares only in the following instances, as provided by the Revised Corporation Code.
+Any shareholder of the Company shall have the right to dissent and demand payment of the fair value of his shares only in the following instances, as provided for in Section 80 of the Revised Corporation Code.